-- 2. A substantial revision to the proposed uses on-site, which affects Subtitle 24 adequacy findings, including any nonresidential development, shall require the approval of a new preliminary plan of subdivision, prior to approval of any building permits. - 3.
-Development of this site shall be in conformance with approved Stormwater Management Concept Plan 10823-2018-00 and any subsequent revisions. - 4.
-Prior to approval, the final plat of subdivision shall include: - a.
+- 4. Prior to approval, the final plat of subdivision shall include: - a.
 The granting of public utility easements along the public rights-of-way, excluding alleys. - b.
-Right-of-way dedication of the alley to public use, in accordance with the approved preliminary plan of subdivision. - c.
-The delineation of any public use easement on Parcel B2 granted to the City of Hyattsville.
-The public use easement shall be approved by the City of Hyattsville and contain the rights thereof, be recorded in the Prince George's County Land Records, and the Liber/folio shown on the final plat, prior to recordation. - 5.
+Any right-of-way dedication of the alley to public use, in accordance with the approved preliminary plan of subdivision. - c.
+The delineation of any parcel or public use easement on Parcel B2 granted to the City of Hyattsville.
+If a public use easement is granted, it shall be approved by the City of Hyattsville and contain the rights thereof, be recorded in the Prince George's County Land Records, and the Liber/folio shown on the final plat, prior to recordation. - 5.
 Prior to approval of a detailed site plan for architecture, the applicant shall provide a plan for interpretive signage to be erected and public outreach measures for the Washington Suburban Sanitary Commission Headquarters (68-10-082) and the 1913 suffragist rally.
-The location and wording of the signage and the public outreach measures shall be subject to approval by the Historic Preservation Section staff.
+The location and wording of the signage and the public outreach measures shall be subject to approval by the Historic Preservation Section.
 The plan shall include the timing for the installation of the signage and the implementation of public outreach measures. - 6.
-Prior to approval of the final plat of subdivision, in accordance with Section 24-135 of the Prince George's County Subdivision Regulations, the applicant and the applicant's heirs, successors, and/or assignees shall provide a fee-in-lieu payment for mandatory parkland dedication.
+Prior to approval of the final plat of subdivision, in accordance with Section 24-135 of the prior Prince George's County Subdivision Regulations, the applicant and the applicant's heirs, successors, and/or assignees shall provide a fee-in-lieu payment for mandatory parkland dedication.
 The fee collected shall be applied to Service Area 2. - 7.
-At the time of detailed site plan, the plans shall show a public use easement on homeowners association Parcel B2 to the benefit of the City of Hyattsville, in order to ensure the general public continues to have access to the park facilities on the parcel.
-Parcel B2 shall primarily serve to provide compensatory storage for the subject parcel, but the City and the applicant shall determine which areas of the parcel may be used by the public. - 8.
+At the time of detailed site plan, the applicant shall determine whether there is to be any public use of the subject property.
+If there is to be any public use, the plans shall show either a parcel to be conveyed to the City of Hyattsville, or a public use easement on homeowners association Parcel B2 to the benefit of the City of Hyattsville, in order to ensure the general public continues to have access to the park facilities on the parcel.
+If an easement is granted on Parcel B2, the parcel shall primarily serve to provide compensatory storage for the subject property, and the applicant shall determine which areas of the parcel may be used by the public.
+If no easement is granted or property conveyed for the existing park facilities, the park facilities on the subject site shall be shown to be removed or relocated. - 8.
 Total development within the proposed preliminary plan of subdivision (PPS) shall be limited to uses which generate no more than 29 AM peak-hour trips and 33 PM peak-hour trips.
 Any development generating an impact greater than that identified herein shall require a new determination of the adequacy of transportation facilities and a new PPS. - 9.
 The applicant and the applicant's heirs, successors, and/or assignees shall provide and include details of the following, prior to acceptance of the detailed site plan: - a.
 Shared roadway pavement markings along the property frontage of Gallatin Street and 40th Place, unless modified by the City of Hyattsville, with written correspondence.